Malvin95/EasyBank2.0/.github/PULL_REQUEST_TEMPLATE/feature.md

 ---
-name: ✨ Feature PR
+name: "✨ Feature PR"
-about: Use this template when adding a new feature or enhancement.
+about: "Use this template when adding a new feature or enhancement."
 ---

 # 🚀 Feature Pull Request Checklist